sian-alcock/project-02/README.md

 ### Bugs

+* The sorting pull-down only works on the second selection
-* xx?
+* xx

 ## Wins and Blockers

 ### Final deliverable looks good and works well

-I'm happy with the final deliverable which met the brief.
-In a relatively short time, I have produced a game that - I believe - looks fun and is easy to navigate and play.
+We are very happy with the final deliverable which met the brief.
+We are particularly pleased with the look and feel of the site.

-### xx
+### Creating two card components

+We created a component for the card that we used to display the superhero characters eg on the Index page.
+We wanted to use it in three different places.
+On the game page, we wanted to apply an animation to the image but we did not want the animation to apply in the other two places.
+We ended up creating a second component instead of making it work differently.

 ## Future Content